Top 5 Small Marine Life Encounters In The UK

 The Cushion Starfish has a round blob-like shape while having all the genetic qualities needed to be a starfish.
 This starfish is actually much gentler than other starfish, feeding on detritus and plants.
 Other starfish will tend to feed on clams or oysters.

 Around 65 species of crab occur in the waters of the British Isles.All are marine, with the exception of the introduced Chinese mitten crab, which occurs in fresh and brackish water.
 They range in size from the deep-water species Paromola cuvieri, which can reach a claw span of 1.2 metres (3 ft 11 in), to the pea crab, which is only 4 mm (0.16 in) wide and lives inside mussel shells.

 The octopus, the squid, the nautilus and the cuttlefish are some of the most extraordinary creatures on this planet, intelligent and yet apparently unlike other life forms.
-They are cephalopods and are part of the mollusc family like snails and clams, and they have some characteristics in common with those.
+They are cephalopods and are part of the mollusk family like snails and clams, and they have some characteristics in common with those.
 What sets them apart is the way members of their group can change colour, camouflage themselves, recognise people, solve problems, squirt ink, power themselves with jet propulsion and survive both on land, briefly, and in the deepest, coldest oceans.
-Without bones or shells, they grow so rapidly they can outstrip their rivals when habitats change, making them the great survivors and adaptors of the animal world.
+Without bones or shells, they grow so rapidly they can outstrip their rivals when habitats change, making them the great survivors and adapters of the animal world.

 Cephalopods have advanced vision, can detect gravity with statocysts, and have a variety of chemical sense organs.
 Octopuses use their arms to explore their environment and can use them for depth perception.